Angle Unit Converter

 Arcminute (')

 Arcminute, 1/60 of a degree.
-Used in astronomy, navigation, and precision angle measurements.
+Used in astronomy and navigation for precise angular measurements.

 Arcsecond (")